 Students who successfully appeal are approved for one payment period and are considered to be on probation.
-To gain eligibility in the subsequent semester, you must meet the standards of SAP or meet the requirements of your academic plan, as described at the time of the appeal submission.
-It is highly recommended that you meet with your academic advisor or dean before creating your academic plan to ensure it is attainable.
+To gain eligibility in the subsequent semester, you must meet the standards of SAP or meet the requirements of your Financial Aid Academic Plan, as described at the time of the appeal submission.
+It is highly recommended that you meet with your academic advisor or dean before creating your Financial Aid Academic Plan to ensure it is attainable.

 SAP Academic Suspension

+Federal regulations require specific refund calculations for students receiving Title IV financial aid who completely withdraw from Stevens Institute of Technology.
 If you completely withdraw from Stevens, then you may be eligible for a refund of any federal financial aid you earned which was not disbursed.
-If this is the case, Stevens will notify you.
+If this is the case, the Office of Financial Aid will notify you.